 This chocolate shop is anything but one note thanks to the chef’s diverse background and love of travel.
 Annie Rupani’s gorgeous, hand-crafted chocolates are tiny pieces of edible art whose flavors draw from her South Asian background and world travels.
 You’ll find flavors such as mango-caramel, cardamom-rose and black sesame-ginger, and more traditional options such as dulce de leche, hazelnut or s'mores.

-Treat yourself to luxurious European chocolate at Rice Village’s Chocolat Du Monde.
-This charming, European-style chocolate shop carries mostly imported chocolates, including high-end brands such as Belgium’s Neuhaus and Leonidas.
-You’ll also find some domestic chocolate in the store’s glass, temperature-controlled cases.
-While most everything sold at the store is brought in, Chocolat Du Monde housemade fudge, caramel apples and chocolate-covered strawberries.
-And don’t miss the creamy and rich Belgian hot chocolate, made with melted bar chocolate, heavy cream and milk.
+Chocolate Du Monde is a luxurious European-style shop specializing in imported chocolate.
+Price friendly imports from around the world have Houstonians buzzing about high-end chocolate brands like Neuhaus, Michel Cluizel and Leonidas.
+While most everything sold at the store is brought in, Chocolat Du Monde’s patrons have a soft spot for the housemade fudge, caramel apples and chocolate-covered strawberries.
+Don’t miss the creamy and rich Belgian hot chocolate, made with melted bar chocolate, heavy cream and milk.

-Chocolate and barbecue?
-Why not?
 Scott Moore and Michelle Holland started making chocolate as a hobby in 2011 and that soon turned into a business with a little barbecue thrown into the mix.
+You’ll have to stand in line for this restaurant due to its status as one of the top barbecue spots in the state and its international acclaim for dark chocolate and milk chocolate, which were both finalists in the 2013 International Chocolate Awards.
 Tejas Chocolate Craftory in Tomball specializes in bean-to-bar chocolate making.
 Cocoa beans sourced from around the world are roasted “low and slow” in a clay brick oven, then stone ground and allowed to age so the chocolate develops its flavors before it’s turned into chocolate bars.
-The barbecue prepared by chef Greg Moore is good, too, so we suggest you go for the chocolate and stay for the barbecue.
-It’s worth the drive.